learnrelay/learnrelay/content/mutations/mutation-types.md

 We set `parentName` to `viewer`, `connectionName` to `pokemon` and `edgeName` to `edge`.

-Note that, we could use `allPokemons` for the `connectionName` to achieve the same as well.
+Note that we could use `allPokemons` for the `connectionName` to achieve the same as well.
 Check the `DeletePokemonPayload` of the `deletePokemonMutation` to find the exact names you have to use.

 ## RANGE_DELETE